wael-sudo2/facebook-page-info-scraper/README.rst

 Dictionary Contents
 -------------------
-This section provides an overview of the dictionary contents.
+This section provides an overview of the dictionary fields returned by the scraper.

 ### Dictionary Fields
-- `page_name`: The name of the page.
+- `page_name`: The name of the Facebook page.
 - `location`: The location of the page.
-- `email`: The email associated with the page.
+- `email`: The email address associated with the page.
 - `phone_number`: The phone number associated with the page.
-- `social_media_links`: Links to the page's social media accounts.
+- `social_media_links`: Social media account links of the page.
 - `page_website`: The website link associated with the page.
-- `page_category`: The category of the page.
+- `page_category`: The category of the Facebook page.
 - `page_followers`: The number of followers.
-- `page_following`: The number of following.
+- `page_following`: The number of accounts the page is following.
-- `page_likes`: The number of likes.
+- `page_likes`: The total number of likes on the page.
-- `page_rate`: The page rate.
+- `page_rate`: The rating of the page.
-- `review_number`: The number of reviews.
+- `review_number`: The total number of reviews for the page.

 ### Dictionary Keys
 - `page_name`: string
 - `location`: string or None
 - `email`: string or None
-- `phone_number`: string or list of strings or None
+- `phone_number`: string, list of strings, or None
-- `social_media_links`: string or list of strings or None
+- `social_media_links`: string, list of strings, or None
-- `page_website`: string or list of strings or None
+- `page_website`: string, list of strings, or None
 - `page_category`: string
 - `page_followers`: string
 - `page_following`: string